kumarvna/terraform-azurerm-key-vault/README.md

   # .... omitted

   # The contacts information is shared by all the certificates in the key vault.
-  # A notification is sent to all the specified contacts for an event for any certificate in the key vault.
+  # A notification is sent to all the specified contacts for any certificate event in the key vault.
   # This field can only be set once user has `managecontacts` certificate permission.
   certificate_contacts = [
     {